flrnbc/arxiv_script/README.md

 Since I was not that satisfied with the available common BibTeX-entries of arXiv articles, I've automated them myself.

 Altogether I hope that this script is useful for others as well who prefer a minimalistic management of (arXiv) articles.

+## main changes from v0.1 to v0.2
++ In v0.1 the syntax was quite unconventional (`axs AX_ID CMD` instead of `axs CMD AX_ID`).
++ BUG FIX: The _axs_ now works 'anywhere' in the terminal not just in its directory.
+To do so, we now use use environment variables (via the dotenv package to make them last) to store the default directory and bib-file.
+Thanks @r-raymond!